Shri Venkateswara (Balaji) Temple

-The Shri Venkateswara (Balaji) Temple is a large functioning Hindu temple in the United Kingdom, Europe.
-It is dedicated in the Vaishnava tradition to a form of the supreme Hindu god Maha Vishnu, who is believed to be the preserver and protector of the universe.
-The temple is located in Tividale, West Midlands, England between the suburbs of Tipton and Oldbury, northwest of Birmingham city.
-The temple was designed with inspiration from the Tirupati Venkateswara Temple in Andhra Pradesh, India.
-The temple was consecrated and opened to the general public in August 2006.
+The Shri Venkateswara (Balaji) Temple is a Hindu temple located on a 30 acre site in Tividale, a suburb of Birmingham in the United Kingdom.
+It is dedicated in the Vaishnava tradition to Venkateswara, a form of the Hindu god Vishnu.
+The temple was inspired by the Tirupati Venkateswara Temple in Andhra Pradesh, India.
+It was opened in 2000 and consecrated in 2006.